 Eve isn’t the only woman in the Bible who enticed her husband or a man to do what she wanted that ended with consequences.

 As women, we are beautiful.
 We come in all shapes, sizes, and colors, because we are all fearfully and wonderfully made!
-However, we cannot use what God gave us as a weapon to tear down our men.
-God’s men, to do things we want them to do.
+However, we cannot use what God gave us as a weapon to tear down our men, or entice them to do what we want.

 ~ Timberley Gray